FILM MUSIC

 Beethoven – The Last Sonatas (2015)

 Masecki recorded Beethoven's three last piano sonatas on a low quality upright piano, in special sound-cancelling headphones, approximating himself to the deaf composer's perspective.
-Many saw this as an introduction of Lo-fi aesthetics into the world of classical music.
+This was also his introduction of Lo-fi aesthetics into classical music interpretation.
+The premiere was in the Great Hall of the Warsaw Philharmonic, highlighting the "inadequacy" of the instrument.

 Masecki learned Chopin's Nocturnes by ear, without using the score.
 This experiment allowed him a freedom of expression not often found in the academically correct world of classical music.
 By omitting the score he also positioned himself closer to the oral traditions of jazz and folk music.